batfolx/gulagbot/README.md

 ### 3. Create a bot user in your Rocket.Chat

-You'll want to create a new bot user with the permissions of bot.
+You'll want to create a new bot user with the permissions of `bot` and `moderator`.
+The bot will not be allowed to add/remove users from channels without these permissions.

 You'll also want to make sure your Rocket.Chat has 2 rooms called `gulag` and `general` (case sensitive), and that the bot is inside that channel.